 This is a sample recommendation letter for college student.
 Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

-Recommendation Letter (Text Version)
+Recommendation Letter for a Student (Text Version)

 I have had the pleasure of working with Pam Lester for three years while she served as a peer advisor in the academic achievement office at ABCD College.
 Pam exhibited a wide range of skills while building a record of outstanding performance in this role.

 Ms. Lester mastered the often overwhelming task of learning the extensive collection of print and electronic resources we use to help students.
-Pam's diligence, bright mind, inquisitive nature and unwavering commitment to helping others enabled her to achieve this success.
+Pam's diligence, bright mind, inquisitive nature, and unwavering commitment to helping others enabled her to achieve this success.

-Ms. Lester was truly unique in her ability to empathize, establish rapport and reach a very broad range of students from diverse backgrounds.
+Ms. Lester was truly unique in her ability to empathize, establish rapport, and reach a very broad range of students from diverse backgrounds.
 Pam attracted a following of her peers who purposefully sought her out because she had been helpful to them (much like a good professional counselor does).
 I have rarely seen a peer cultivate these types of relationships with other students during my 20 years of professional experience.

 Pam is a good listener who also can convey information clearly and effectively to individuals and groups.
-Her common sense, research and detective skills enabled her to find information for students which was not easily locatable.
+Her common sense, research, and detective skills enabled her to find information for students which was not easily locatable.

 As you can tell, I hold Pam in very high regard and therefore can confidently recommend her for graduate study which would tap the skills referenced above.
-I am equally confident that she possesses the empathy, caring nature, listening skills and intellectual capacity to become a fine professional counselor.
+I am equally confident that she possesses the empathy, caring nature, listening skills, and intellectual capacity to become a fine professional counselor.

 Director, Career Office